kareman/SwiftShell/README.md

 ## Usage

 Shell commands return readable streams, which can be read all at once with "read()" or read lazily (as in piece by piece) with "readSome()".
-The latter is useful for very long texts.
+The latter is useful for long texts.

 ```
 #!/usr/bin/env swiftshell